Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
 Alternatively, a file resource may be used.
-In this workflow, the encoder functions as the ingest source.
+In this workflow, the encoder functions as the [=ingest source=].
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (i.e., "[=prft=]").
 In this case, the